kacperwyczawski/sigma-cars/README.md

 ## 🚀 How to use

-- After running the application, open `http://localhost:6000` in your preferred web browser. *(not working yet)*
+- After running the application, open `http://localhost` in your preferred web browser. *(not working yet)*
-- You can access OpenAPI schema at `http://localhost:5000/schema/v1` (can be imported into Postman).
+- You can access OpenAPI schema at `http://localhost/api/schema/v1` (can be imported into Postman).
+- All REST API endpoints start with `http://localhost/api`.

 ## ℹ️ Other info